 - (User) I have been told that spandrels go in the window layer, but my spandrels have insulation, and are not just opaque glass, so don't these belong in the wall category?>95% of the time spandrels will more aptly represent thermal bridging closer in the range of the glazing, then that of the exterior wall.
 The 5% of cases where spandrels would better be placed in the window layer is high insulation.

 Window objects can be classified by their low insulation properties (i.e. U-values is equal to 1/R-values), and are mostly attributed as holes in the project's thermal envelope.
 Because they are a major factor in the envelope's bridging, transfusion, and infiltration attributes, it is important to accurately depict the amount of glazing and wall surface area, or WWR % (window-to-wall ratio), by orientation in a project.
-Also note that although windows is a category typically attributed with translucent material, it is not required that they be translucent or thin materials.
+Also note that although windows is a category typically attributed with translucent material properties, it is not required that they be translucent or thin materials.
 The most important criteria for determining whether it belongs in the window layer or not, is 1) Is it in the building envelope layer, 2) are the insulation properties considerably lower than that of the exterior walls.
 Therefor objects like exterior doors, simple frames, and spandrels will fall under the window layers export umbrella.
 The amount of daylight/radiation they can obstruct will make nowhere near the impact on the building's EUI (Energy Use Intensity), then holes in the thermal envelope (which will affect heating/cooling/fans and more).

 Things to note while modeling:

 Window objects can belong to a couple of different categories in Revit.
 A BIM modeler may label a window-object as a Window, Curtain Walls, and/or Curtain Panels.
 Three Revit Families to stay away from when modeling this category is the Wall Family, Curtain Systems, and Generic Models.
 Windows with Window, Curtain Wall, or Curtain Panel tags, should have no issues as they are already correctly marked, and will be automatically filtered into the cove.tool window's view.
 If your Window object is in the Wall or Curtain System category then your object should just be un-hidden in the cove.tool window view.
 These object types will have their area values properly exported once visible, no matter the family tag.
 However, if you repeat the 'create cove.tool views' command, these objects will again be filtered out and you will have to repeat the un-hide step to return them to this view.
 If your window object is in the Generic Model Family, then the views command or export tool will not read this object, or be able to export area data, because this object type is a composite file in Revit which has linked or embedded area information that the plugin cannot pick up.
-Even though Generic Models objects have a height and width components, they do not provide a variable that can be used to identify the surface area.
-These object, in order to properly export with the plugin, should have either their family tag change or be remodeled as an compatible window object type.
+Even though Generic Models objects have height and width components, they do not provide a variable that can be used to identify the surface area.
+These object, in order to properly export with the plugin, should have either their family tag change or be remodeled as a compatible window object type.

 - (User) Why do spandrel objects go to the window category?